phanx-wow/LibFlyable/README.md

 **URL to use with the CurseForge packager:**
 `https://repos.curseforge.com/wow/libflyable`
-Only tagged stable releases are pushed to CurseForge.
+Only tagged releases are pushed to CurseForge, so using this URL will ensure the packager always gives you a tested and stable version of the library.

 ## Contributing